Distribution release Ubuntu 24.04 LTS

 • Updated assemblies for Raspberry Pi 5 (server and user) and StarFive VisionFive 2 (RISC-V) boards.

-• Ubuntu Mate continues to ship the MATE 1.26.2 desktop environment (the 1.28 branch is already available in the MATE repository, which has not yet been officially announced).
-A new installer is used, similar to that offered in Ubuntu Desktop.
-Instead of the Firmware Updater application, GNOME Firmware is used to update firmware, and instead of Software Boutique, App Center has been added to manage application installations.
+• В Ubuntu Mate continues to ship the MATE 1.26.2 desktop environment (the 1.28 branch is already available in the MATE repository, but has not yet been officially announced).
+A new installer is used, similar to the one offered in Ubuntu Desktop.
+GNOME Firmware is now used for updating firmware, replacing the Firmware Updater app, and App Center has been added to manage app installations instead of Software Boutique.
 The MATE Welcome app has been discontinued.

-• Ubuntu Budgie uses the Budgie 10.9 desktop environment.
-Many applets and mini-applications have been updated.
-A new Budgie Control Center configurator has been introduced.
-Instead of GNOME Software, App-Center is used to manage applications.
-Pulseaudio has been replaced by Pipewire.
-Replaced some default applications, for example, GNOME-Calculator → Mate Calc, GNOME System Monitor → Mate System Monitor, Evince → Atril, GNOME Font Viewer → font-manager, Cheese → guvcview, Celluloid → Parole, Rhythmbox → Lollypop + Goodvibes + gpodder .
-Removed GNOME-Calendar, GNOME System Monitor and GNOME Screenshot from the base distribution.
+• В Ubuntu Budgie uses the Budgie 10.9 desktop environment.
+Many applets and widgets have been updated.
+A new configuration tool, Budgie Control Center, is available.
+GNOME Software has been replaced with App-Center for application management.
+Pulseaudio has been replaced with Pipewire.
+Some default applications have been replaced, such as GNOME-Calculator → Mate Calc, GNOME System Monitor → Mate System Monitor, Evince → Atril, GNOME Font Viewer → font-manager, Cheese → guvcview, Celluloid → Parole, Rhythmbox → Lollypop + Goodvibes + gpodder.
+GNOME-Calendar, GNOME System Monitor, and GNOME Screenshot have been removed from the default distribution.

-• In Lubuntu, the installer based on the Calamares framework has been improved.
-Added a page for configuring installation options, such as installing available updates, installing codecs and proprietary drivers, and installing additional programs.
-Added minimal, full and normal installation modes.
-The first boot screen has been added, allowing you to configure the language and connection to the wireless network, as well as choose to launch the installer or switch to Live mode.
-Added Bluetooth Manager and SDDM display manager settings editor.
+• In Lubuntu The installer based on the Calamares framework has been improved.
+A page has been added for configuring installation parameters, such as installing available updates, installing codecs and proprietary drivers, and installing additional programs.
+Minimal, Full, and Normal installation modes have been added.
+A first-boot screen has been added, allowing you to configure the language and wireless network connection, as well as choose whether to launch the installer or switch to Live mode.
+A Bluetooth Manager and an SDDM display manager settings editor have been added.
 The desktop environment has been updated to LXQt 1.4.

-• Ubuntu Studio has added the Ubuntu Studio Audio Configuration utility to configure PipeWire settings.
-A new installer is used, similar to that offered in Ubuntu Desktop.
-Added meta-package for installing programs useful for teaching music, such as FMIT, GNOME Metronome, Minuet, MuseScore, Piano Booster, Solfege.
+• В Ubuntu Studio utility added Ubuntu Studio Audio Configuration for configuring PipeWire settings.
+A new installer is used, similar to the one offered in Ubuntu Desktop.
+Added a meta-package for installing programs useful for music education, such as FMIT, GNOME Metronome, Minuet, MuseScore, Piano Booster, and Solfege.

 Source: opennet.ru